urmilakadam/reactive-programming/README.md

 FluxSink is an interface that provides a way to emit elements manually into a Flux.
 It is obtained from the Flux.create() method, which allows you to create a Flux with a custom emitter.
 FluxSink provides methods such as next(), error(), and complete() to emit elements, errors, or completion signals to the associated Flux.
 It gives you fine-grained control over the emission of elements and allows you to handle errors and completion manually.

+## **Operators**

+In Reactor, there are numerous operators available to manipulate and transform reactive streams (Flux and Mono).
+These operators allow you to perform various operations on the data emitted by the streams.

+1. handle (map + filter)
+2.